-As part of setting goals for the new year, G and I decided we would do a no spend month!
+As part of setting goals for the new year, G and I decided we would do the Uber Frugal Month Challenge by The Frugalwoods: a no spend month challenge!
 We like the idea of a whole month of really digging deep into our finances to make sure we are doing the best we can.

-We are participating in the Uber Frugal Month Challenge hosted by The Frugalwoods.
-If you’ve never heard of them, OMG please go to their blog and read everything!
+We are participating in the Uber Frugal Month Challenge hosted by The Frugalwoods, here.
+If you’ve never heard of the Frugalwoods, OMG please go to their blog and read everything, then read their book.
 You will not be disappointed!

-The Uber Frugal Month Challenge is hosted live each January and July, but you can sign up to get the daily emails any time.
-In the words of the Frugalwoods:
+The Uber Frugal Month Challenge is a month-long email challenge hosted live each January and July, but you can sign up to get the daily emails any time.

 “The Uber Frugal Month guides you through the process of saving as much money as you possibly can, but more importantly, it provides a re-set for the consumer mindset that many of us get caught up in.

-Get clear on what you want out of life
+1. Get clear on what you want out of life

 This will help you find your “why” for being frugal.
 You need a “why” to get you through the times that are tough.
 Willpower alone is not enough (willpower is never enough!).